richinatl/Node-ReadMeGenerator/README.md

  ## Description
-  a simple way to make a readme to save time using node.js
+  A simple way to make a readme to save time using node.js

   ## Installation